Fraud Blocker

 Disallow: /

-*However, do take note that search engines might not always follow what is set at the Robots.txt and the safer option is to implement one of the other 2 ways above.
+Note: Search engines might not always follow what is set at the Robots.txt and the safer option is to implement one of the other 2 ways above.

 2. Unique Meta Tagging